AppliedConsciousnessLab/ACL/STRUCTURE.md

 This repository functions as the **core research library** for ACL.

-It contains the foundational conceptual documents that inform related repositories such as the Global Safety Standard, experimental testing environments, and applied system models.
+It contains the conceptual foundations that inform the broader ACL ecosystem of standards, experimental environments, and applied system models.

 ACL is intentionally structured to be: